August 14

 - 1950:

-- Before 60,120, the Indians turn back the Tigers, 3 - 2, in 10 innings, and reduce Detroit's first-place advantage to two 1/2 games.
-Al Rosen ties the game in the ninth with a 2-out HR.
+- Before 60,120, the Indians turn back the Tigers, 3 - 2, in ten innings, and reduce Detroit's first-place advantage to 2 1/2 games.
+Al Rosen ties the game in the 9th with a two-out home run.
 RF Bob Kennedy helps the Tribe's cause by starting a triple play from the outfield, recalling Tribe LF Charlie Jamieson's two triple plays of 1928.

-- The Reds plate 11 runs in the third inning as they beat the host Pirates 13 - 8.
+- The Reds plate 11 runs in the 3rd inning as they beat the host Pirates, 13 - 8.

 - 1951: